Rennell Island: Police services

 Both the islands of Rennell and Bellona are serviced by the Tigoa police station.
 The gazetted strength of the police station is meant to be 12.

 As of September 2008, the actual strength is 5.

 The Tigoa Police station was originally built in 1993 and soon after was destroyed by Cyclone Nina.
 The replacement police station was condemned by the Royal Solomon Islands Police (RSIP) logistics department in 2008.

 As part of RAMSI, there are two Participating Police Force (PPF) advisors stationed at Rennell Island, Tigoa.
 A semi-permanent ITSA structure provides accommodation which was officially opened by the RAMSI PPF Commander on 8 September 2004 and later a section which accommodates the Tigoa police station, was opened on 12 March 2008.

 Power to the complex is provided by a 24-hour Kubota generator powering a split system Air-Conditioning, hot water, full kitchen appliances and washing facilities in the laundry/Bathroom.
 The accommodation/Office houses the HF radio, base sat phone and computer equipment used by PPF members.

 The RSIP residences are situated at the back of the PPF Compound including the previously condemned police station.
 There are 5 current houses standing and most have nil wet areas or ablution facilities available.
 Some of these facilities have been built by RSIP officers themselves as there is no maintenance work conducted by RSIP management.

-RSIP hold a sea worthy fibreglass banana boat which is used for transport on Lake Te’Nggano with a modern and well maintained 25HP OBM.
+RSIP hold a sea worthy fibreglass banana boat which is used for transport on Lake Tegano with a modern and well maintained 25HP OBM.
 This is an efficient and functional means of transport for RAMSI/RSIP between the head road and the 4 lake villages of East Rennell Island.
 Currently the Marine fuel for these patrols is provided by RSIP so patrols of Rennell can be completed.
 They also have a banana boat station at Lavangu which is seaworthy and operates with a 40HP Yamaha O/B. Both O/Bs are stored at the PPF compound in the RSIP container with servicing and parts for the boats and OBMs supplied by the RSIP.

 A modified shipping container is utilised as a cell/watch-house until the offender is evacuated to Honiara.

 In 1992 a Tigoa police officer with 4 passengers was sailing from Rennell to Bellona in a banana boat and did not return.
 No bodies were ever recovered yet the following year in January 1993, the banana boat was located during or after Cyclone Nina.
 It was located in the western province area, near Gizo.